 The Training Director is responsible for the development and steering of the program, as well as resolution of any administrative problems (i.e., at the departmental level).
 The Training Director also resolves any problems that may arise between an intern and their Professional Development Supervisor, and acts as an advocate for the interns' training and career development needs.
-The interns meet as a group with the Training Director monthly for an informal discussion of progress in the internship year, and to resolve any issues that have arisen for the intern or program.
-Of course, interns are strongly encouraged to bring any issues to the attention of the Training Director, Professional Development Supervisor, or any clinical supervisor at any time in the year.
+The interns meet as a group with the Training Director monthly for the first three months of the training year, with an office hours held on the first Friday of the month from 10am-12pm each subsequent month, to resolve any issues that have arisen for the intern or program.
+Of course, interns are strongly encouraged to bring any issues to the attention of the

+Training Director, Professional Development Supervisor, or any clinical supervisor at any time in the year.